em-baggie/em-baggie/README.md

 ### Hey I'm Em!
-I'm a medical doctor beginning my journey in the world of software.
+I'm a medical doctor aiming to transition into the world of software.

 Teaching myself to make stuff that makes life easier.